 The girls have crafted up some delicious birthday themed dishes that they’ll be posting on their blogs this week, and today’s recipe is nothing short of amazing.

 Disclosure: I received a free copy of the eBook from Olena, but this review is 100% from my heart and in my own words.

 I have to say that I got sort of nervous when I saw how wet the mixture was.
-I was convinced that it would never come together into a nice loaf, but I was SO wrong!
-I cooked it on high power for 2 hours and 45 minutes and it was perfectly cooked.
+I was convinced that it would never come together into a nice loaf, but I was so wrong!
+I cooked it on high power for 2 hours and 45 minutes and it was perfect.

 Now here’s the recipe for Olena’s delicious meatloaf, written (with her permission) in my own words, of course (to avoid plagiarism).

 If you make this low carb slow cooker meatloaf recipe, please come back and let me know what you think of it!